 The spirits industry has grown 433% since 2012, with nearly 60 licensed distilleries in the Commonwealth today.

 In the last decade, the Virginia craft beer scene has exploded.
 Virginia is home to more than 250 licensed breweries, up from 44 in 2011.
-Virginia is the East Coast location for Stone Brewing Company and Ballast Point, joining a roster of homegrown companies that include Starr Hill Brewery, Blue Mountain Brewery, O’Connor Brewing Company, Hardywood Park Craft Brewery, and Port City Brewing Company, among others.
+Virginia is the East Coast location for Stone Brewing Company and Ballast Point, joining a roster of homegrown companies that include Blue Mountain Brewery, Hardywood Park Craft Brewery, O’Connor Brewing Company, Port City Brewing Company, and Starr Hill Brewery, among others.

 Aquaculture & Seafood

-Virginia is the nation’s 3rd-largest seafood producer and the largest on the Atlantic coast, and ranks 10th nationally in Aquaculture production.
+Virginia is the nation’s 3rd-largest seafood producer and the largest on the Atlantic Coast, ranking 10th nationally in aquaculture production.
 Virginia is the country's largest grower of littlneck clams and the East Coast's largest producer of half-shell oysters.
 The world’s largest indoor tilapia production facility also calls Virginia home

 Massimo Zanetti, Suffolk

 Virginia's food processing industry employs more than 37,000 people.
 The industry accounts for over 16% of Virginia's total manufacturing employment, and is the 2nd- largest manufacturing sector in the Commonwealth.

 Wanchese Fish Company, Suffolk

 Virginia's renowned higher education system feeds a pipeline of talent, ensuring businesses a steady stream of skilled new graduates into the workforce.
 Programs at Virginia’s colleges and universities focus on training and research for food and beverage production.